1995parham/elievim/README.md

 `modules/your-folder-name/config.lua` avoid
 making the `plugins.lua` file too long.

-Recommend lazyload plugins.
+Recommend lazy-load plugins.
 Check the usage in `modules`, it will improve your neovim start speed. `lazyload` is not magic, it just generate your config into some `autocmds`, you can check the